 The Reformation Studies Colloquium, which meets biannually, brings together established as well as younger scholars from all over the world studying all aspects of the Protestant and Catholic Reformations which originated in the British Isles and Europe.

 Organisers: Tara Hamling and Jonathan Willis

 Call for Papers

-The call for papers is now open.
-The organisers would like to invite early career researchers and established scholars to submit proposals for 20 minute papers on any aspect of their research as it relates to history of the Reformation.
+For our 2021 Colloquium the organisers will be inviting early career researchers and established scholars to submit proposals for 20 minute papers on any aspect of their research as it relates to history of the Reformation.
 We welcome papers on Catholics or Protestants; papers on local, national or global contexts; and papers which examine the Reformation at any point along its long and complex history.
 Interdisciplinary papers are also welcome, which incorporate insights from disciplines including (but not limited to) Literary Studies, Art History, Musicology, Material Culture Studies, and Archaeology.